 Scoring of the entrance examination

 All parts of the entrance examination will be graded on a scale of 0 to 25 points.
 The first stage scores do not affect the applicant’s final score.
-Only performances in the second stage are considered.
+Only performances in the second and third stages stage are considered.

 In the final score, the parts of the entrance examination are weighted as follows:

-- The performance audition, interactive playing, leading, and interview (parts 1, 2, 3 and 4) amount to a total of 75 %
+- The performance audition, leading, and interview (parts 1, 2, and 3) amount to a total of 70 %

 - The interactive workshop and discussion amount to a total of 25 %

 - Essay amounts to a total of 5 %

 The Entrance Examination boards rank the applicants of each programme based on their entrance examination score.
 The final decision on students admitted to the programmes and those placed on the waiting list is made by the dean of the Sibelius Academy.